My path - walking through the fog at 60

 The first moment it cracked

-My grandmother Rosina appeared at the foot of my bed – the exact moment she died, hundreds of kilometers away.
-Not a dream.
-A presence.
+One morning at 6:27 a.m. in a sterile hotel room, my grandmother Rosina appeared at the foot of my bed – at the exact moment she passed away, hundreds of kilometers away.
+It wasn’t a dream.
+It was a clear, loving presence.
+She came to say goodbye and told me everything would be okay.

-In that second, the life I built cracked open.
+In that moment, the carefully built life I knew cracked wide open.

-For the first time I asked: Who am I when no one watches?
+For the first time I asked: Who am I when no one is watching?

-I kept going for decades — more work, more logic, more control.
+I kept going for a very long time — more work, more logic, more control.
 I went self-employed but it didn't help.
 The fog just grew thicker.

 Then, shortly after my 60th birthday, I dreamt I gave birth to a child — completely unprepared.